-I myself experienced it first hand with my third baby.
-I was in Acupuncture school and had already had two caesareans with my boys.
-I was a skeptic when my teacher told me of the very high success rate that they have in China.
+I myself experienced the turning of a breech fetus first hand with my third baby.
+I was in Acupuncture school at the time and had already had two caesareans with my boys.
+I was a pregnant with my daughter who was also breech.
+My teacher told me of the very high success rate that they have in China.
 I had tried an external version, a process where the obstetrician manually tries to turn the baby with my first son and found it stressful and was not going to try that again.
-I gladly climbed up on the treatment table and she did moxibustion on my pinky toe.
+I gladly climbed up on the treatment table, and my professor did moxibustion on my pinky toe.
+While on the table I could feel the baby become much more active.
 For me, it worked very quickly.
 The next day I felt a significant flip in my womb.
 I called my obstetrician and did an ultrasound and much to my amazement my daughter had flipped and was head down.
 I was thrilled by the outcome.
 I had a VBAC, Vaginal birth after (two) caesareans.

 Using inversion exercises prescribed by your midwife or OB and receiving acupuncture and moxibustion is a wonderful way to address the malposition of your baby you can also help along a transverse presentation.
 The treatment for breech presentation is very soothing and you leave feeling very relaxed and rejuvenated.

 Moxa should be done by a licensed Acupuncturist and any inversion exercises should be prescribed directly by your midwife or OB.
 Come into my office on Pine St. and see if it can work for you.

 Call for an appointment in Burlington Vermont 802-859-8900.